Julia-Wagner/PyChef/README.md

 A recipe can also be deleted by the user who created it.
 If this option is chosen, all ingredients and the recipe itself are deleted.

 ![Delete Recipe](docs/screenshots/delete_recipe.gif)

+## **Future Enhancements**
+Some features I would like to this application in the future are:

+- Connect the project to a real database instead of the worksheets.
+- Give the users the possibility to edit a recipe.
+I thought about adding that, but decided not to as it is not necessary for the scope of this project.
+I do not think I could implement this with good user experience without having the possibility of clicking and using arrow controls to navigate the information to edit.

 ## **Credits**